alikuzucu/alikuzucu/README.md

 - **Panelista**: A platform designed to help event organizers find and book diverse speakers, improving representation at events.
 [View Project](https://panelista.ch/home)
 - **SiteSeeing**: A Google Chrome extension to rate and comment various websites.
-- **Motion**: A social media application created as a project during a bootcamp at Constructor Academy.
+- **Motion**: A social networking app where users can create posts, explore profiles, follow or unfollow others, and send friend requests.
 [Project Demo](https://alikuzucu.github.io/Motion/)
+- **Luna**: A restaurant review and rating application that allows users to discover top-rated food spots and engage with fellow food enthusiasts.
+[Project Demo](https://alikuzucu.github.io/Luna/)

 Explore my repositories for more insights into my work!